iStefo/uni/netsec/notes.md

 	- Used in: IPSec, Signal, maybe TLS 1.3
 	- **Considered the most secure**

+#### Algorithms
+- HMAC
+	- `H(K + opad | H(K + ipad | m))`
+	- K: Key extended to block length by appending 0's, then XORed with *opad*/*ipad*
+	- H: hash function applied in a nested way
+- CBC-MAC
+	- Encrypt message in CBC mode, take last ciphertext block as MAC
+	- Requires different keys for Encryption and MAC! (othwise last blocks are the same)
+	- Can be prone to length-extension attacks!
+- CMAC
+	- Like CBC-MAC, but XOR the **last** message block with:
+		- Km if the block length has correct length
+		- Kp if the block needs padding
+	- Km, Kp derived from K (used for block cipher)
+	- Fixes length-extension attacks

 ### Hash Functions
 #### Properties
 * 1st pre-image resistance: